What Are The Main Characteristics (The 4Cs) of Diamonds?

-That’s basically because these 4 characterisitcs of a diamond are the most important factors that anyone needs to consider, and this is not a market thing to make you focus on what they want, not at all!
-These 4Cs really determines how your diamond will look like, and how they will reflect light!
+That’s basically because these 4 characteristics of a diamond are the most important factors that anyone needs to consider, and this is not a market thing to make you focus on what they want, not at all!
+These 4Cs really determines how your diamond will look like, its quality and how it will reflect light!

 That’s why before buying any diamond, either online or in a retail store, you need to know what are the main 4 characteristics of any diamonds, why they are important, and which of them are more important than others!

 In this post, and generally in the whole website, we will be learning what your local diamond store doesn’t want you to know!
 You will learn how to select the best diamond for your budget, without being ripped-off.